 The Woman at the Well-Part 1

-(John 4:1-26) - John the Baptist did not consider himself worthy to "loose the straps" on Jesus' shoes; Yet, in one of the most loved Bible stories, Jesus, God the Son, reaches out to this woman of Samaria...
+(John 4:1-26) - John the Baptist did not consider himself worthy to "loosen the straps" on Jesus' shoes; Yet, in one of the most loved Bible stories, Jesus, God the Son, reached out to this woman of Samaria...

 The Woman at the Well-Part 2